Conex box: History

-The use of standardized steel and aluminum shipping containers began during the late 1940s and early 1950s, when commercial shipping operators and the US military started developing such units.
-During World War II, the US Army began experiments with containers to ship supplies to the front lines.
+The use of standardized steel and aluminum shipping containers began during the late 1940s and early 1950s, when commercial shipping operators and the U.S. military started developing such units.
+During World War II, the U.S. Army began experiments with containers to ship supplies to the front lines.
 Cargo was being delayed at ports due to the time required by break bulk loading and offloading of ships.
 In addition, the supplies suffered from pilferage and in-transit damage.

 In 1948, the U.S. Army Transportation Corps developed the "Transporter", a rigid, corrugated steel container, able to carry 9000 lb.
 It was 8 ft 6 in long, 6 ft 3 in wide, and 6 ft 10 in high, with double doors on one end, was mounted on skids, and had lifting rings on the top four corners.

 After proving successful in Korea, the Transporter was developed into the Container Express (CONEX) box system in late 1952.
 Based on the Transporter, the size and capacity of the Conex were about the same, but the system was made modular, by the addition of a smaller, half-size unit of 6 ft 3 in long, 4 ft 3 in wide and 6 ft 10+1/2 in high.
 CONEXes could be stacked three high, and protected their contents from the elements.

-By 1965, the US military had some 100,000 CONEX boxes.
+By 1965, the U.S. military had some 100,000 CONEX boxes.
 By 1967, over 100,000 more had been procured to support the escalation of the Vietnam War, making this the world's first intercontinental application of intermodal containers.
-More than three quarters were shipped only once, because they remained in theatre.
+More than three quarters were shipped only once, because they remained in theater.
 The CONEX boxes were as useful to the soldiers as their contents, in particular as storage facilities where there were no other options.

-The term "CONEX" remains in common use in the US military to refer to the similar but larger ISO-standard shipping containers.
+The term "CONEX" remains in common use in the U.S. military to refer to the similar but larger ISO-standard shipping containers.